 3) What are The Main Advantages of Cyber Security?

-- Protects the business against unauthorized access including ransomware, social engineering, malware and phishing.
+- It protects the business against unauthorized access, including ransomware, social engineering, malware and phishing.

 - Protects end-users and improve the business continuity management

 - Provide adequate protection for both data as well as networks